 \subsection{Scope of this survey}

 In~\autoref{fig:timeline} we list the approaches, that we cover in this survey.
-First of all, we can see that few-shot object detection is a rather young but emerging research field as most approaches have been published only within the last two years.
+First of all, we can see that few-shot object detection is a rather young but emerging research field as most approaches have been published only within the last three years.
 Most approaches use transfer learning or dual-branch meta learning.
-We include unpublished preprints on arxiv from the last two years, as we expect them to be published in the near future.